Normation/rudder/policies/rudderc/docs/src/syntax.md

 * `condition` (optional): A condition expression for the whole block. `true` is an always defined (default), `false` is never defined.
 * `policy_mode` (optional):
   * `default`(default): Inherit policy mode from parent container
-  * `enforce`: Force the policy mode of all items within the block in Enforce mode.
+  * `enforce`: Force the policy mode of all items within the block in enforce mode.
-  * `audit`: Force the policy mode of all items within the block in Audit mode.
+  * `audit`: Force the policy mode of all items within the block in audit mode.
 * `reporting` (optional):
   * `mode`
     * `weighted` (default)